How To Calculate Long Run Average Total Cost

 • Plant Size Decisions: Firms can use LRATC analysis to determine the optimal plant size for their desired level of output.
 By comparing the SRATC curves for different plant sizes, firms can choose the plant size that minimizes average costs.

 • Expansion Decisions: LRATC analysis can help firms decide whether to expand their operations.
 If the firm is currently operating in the economies of scale region of the LRATC curve, expansion may lead to lower average costs and increased profitability.
-However, if the firm is already in the diseconomies of scale region, expansion may lead to higher average costs and reduced profitability.
+Even so, if the firm is already in the diseconomies of scale region, expansion may lead to higher average costs and reduced profitability.

 • Industry Structure: The shape of the LRATC curve can influence the structure of an industry.
 If firms experience significant economies of scale, the industry may be dominated by a few large firms (oligopoly or monopoly).
 If firms experience diseconomies of scale at relatively low levels of output, the industry may be characterized by many small firms (perfect competition).